-Goal: By 2020, the population size of Altai Argali in key areas is increased by at least 8% in the Mongolian part, at least 20% in the Russian part, at least 10% in the Chinese part and at least 330% in the Kazakh part of the ASER compared to 2010 (baseline); and the area of occupied habitat by Altai Argali in the Mongolian part is increased by at least 15% and remains stable in the Russian and Kazakh part of the ASER compared to 2010.
-Key areas are: Sielkhem mountain range, Gulzat and Tsagaan shuvuut mountain, Khokh Serkh mountain range, Munkhkhairkhan range, Myangan Ugalzat mountain range, Sailugem, Chikchacheva Ridges, Momgun-Taiga massif and Tsagan-Shibetu Ridge (details in Annex 9).
+Goal: By 2020, the population size of Altai Argali in key defined areas is increased by at least 8% in the Mongolian part and at least 20% in the Russian part of the ASER compared to 2010; and the area of occupied habitat by Altai Argali in the Mongolian part of the ASER is increased by at least 15% compared to 2010. \ Key areas are: Sielkhem mountain range, Gulzat and Tsagaan shuvuut mountain, Khokh Serkh mountain range, Munkhkhairkhan range, Myangan Ugalzat mountain range, Sailugem, Chikchacheva Ridges, Momgun-Taiga massif and Tsagan-Shibetu Ridge.